ajbalara/justInvest-security/README.md

 SYSC 4810 Assignment completed by Anand Balaram 101217776.

-To run this assignment, enter ```python3 assignment.py``` in the terminal.
+To run this assignment, enter ```python3 assignment.py``` in the terminal in the project directory.
 The program should dynamically install the required libraries.